How to Migrate IMAP to Office 365 Account – A Comprehensive Guide

 Consider these restrictions before migration:

-- Skips message with size exceeding 35 MB.
+- Skips messages with size exceeding 35 MB.

-Now, let us go through the actual steps to migrate IMAP emails to Office 365 account.
+Now, let us go through the actual steps to migrate IMAP emails to Office 365 accounts.

 Step 1 – Preliminary preparation for the IMAP migration

 - Add the IMAP organization domain as the accepted domain to Microsoft 365